2007 Australian Formula Ford Championship

-The 2007 Australian Formula Ford Championship was a CAMS sanctioned motor racing title for drivers of Formula Ford racing cars.
+The 2007 Australian Formula Ford Championship was an Australian motor racing competition open to Formula Ford racing cars.
+Managed by Australian Formula Ford Management Pty.
+Ltd., it was recognised by the Confederation of Australian Motor Sport (CAMS) as a National Championship.
 It was the 38th national series for Formula Fords to be contested in Australia and the 15th series to carry the Australian Formula Ford Championship name.

+The championship was won by Tim Blanchard driving a Mygale SJ07A.

 Calendar

 The championship was contested over an eight-round series with three races per round.